brevzin/cpp_proposals/2561_operator_try/operator-try.md

 ```
 :::

 The lifetime implications here should follow from the rest of the rules of the languages.
 Temporaries are destroyed at the end of the full-expression, temporaries bound to references do lifetime extension.
-In this case, `bar()` is a temporary of type `std::expected<T, E>`, which lasts until the end of the statement, `bar()?` gives you a `T&&` which refers into that temporary - which will be bound to the parameter of `foo()` - but that's safe because the `T` itself isn't going to be destroyed until the `std::expected<T, E>` is destroyed, which is after the call to `foo()` ends.
+In this case, `bar()` is a temporary of type `std::expected<T, E>`, which lasts until the end of the statement, `bar()??` gives you a `T&&` which refers into that temporary - which will be bound to the parameter of `foo()` - but that's safe because the `T` itself isn't going to be destroyed until the `std::expected<T, E>` is destroyed, which is after the call to `foo()` ends.

 Note that this behavior is not really possible to express today using a statement rewrite.
-The inline macros for `bar()?` would do something like this:
+The inline macros for `bar()??` would do something like this:

 ::: bq
 ```cpp